-Fig. 2.
+Fig 2.
+Distribution of hedonic features and amenities by district and over time.
 (A) Distribution of features and amenities in apartments in different districts of Vienna in 2021/22: in the outer districts (20th to 23rd district), the share of novel features such as underfloor heating is highest.
 (B) Development of features mentioned in listings over time: The share of 'private transport' and 'outdoor area' amenities grew considerably from 2018 to 2021/22.
 (C) Relative rent premium (% of the monthly rent) for features in different districts: scarce features such as rooftop terraces or underground parking come with considerable premium in the historic old town (1st district).